Skip to main content

 Trained, named responsible parties.
 Organizations with named accountability and documented training demonstrate institutional commitment to the program, not just paper compliance.

-A WAVR-21-based assessment when warranted.For situations involving a specific concerning individual, a documented WAVR-21 assessment — conducted by a trained professional — demonstrates that the employer applied the recognized methodology rather than relying on informal judgment.
+A structured professional judgment assessment when warranted.
+For situations involving a specific concerning individual, a documented SPJ assessment — conducted by a trained professional, using a recognized instrument such as the KTI-W or the WAVR-21 — demonstrates that the employer applied the recognized methodology rather than relying on informal judgment.

-The Role of Outside Counsel
+What Is the Role of Outside Counsel?

 Employment attorneys, outside counsel handling workplace violence matters, and insurance coverage attorneys are frequently the first professionals engaged when an incident occurs or a claim is filed.
 Their ability to defend the employer depends substantially on the quality of the program that existed before the incident.

 Early engagement of threat assessment professionals — before an incident, or immediately after one before the litigation posture is set — substantially improves the available defenses.
-Post-incident reviews conducted under attorney-client privilege, independent assessments of the existing program, and WAVR-21-based documentation of the pre-incident behavioral history are all tools available to counsel when the relationship with threat assessment expertise exists before it is urgently needed.
+Post-incident reviews conducted under attorney-client privilege, independent assessments of the existing program, and SPJ-based documentation of the pre-incident behavioral history are all tools available to counsel when the relationship with threat assessment expertise exists before it is urgently needed.

 Kestralis Group provides litigation support and expert witness services in workplace violence, negligent security, and threat assessment matters — and pre-litigation program defensibility reviews for organizations that want to understand their exposure before a claim is filed.
 Contact us to discuss a specific matter.

-Managing Principal, Kestralis Group
+— About Kestralis Group

 — Get in touch